EAP: "What did we achieve?" in "Promoting Human Rights and Democratic Citizenship Education"

 In April 2014, the European Union (EU) and the Council of Europe (CoE) agreed in a Statement of Intent that targeted cooperation activities with Armenia, Azerbaijan, Georgia, Republic of Moldova, Ukraine and Belarus - the EU’s Eastern Partnership countries - would be implemented under a ‘Programmatic Cooperation Framework’ (PCF) - renamed the Partnership for Good Governance (PGG) in June 2017.

-The budget (2015-2018) is €36 million.
-The PGG is funded 85% by the European Union and 15% by the Council of Europe.
-It is implemented by the Council of Europe.
+This is the website of PGG phase I (2015-2018).
+The total budget was €36 million and was funded 85% by the European Union and 15% by the Council of Europe.
+It was implemented by the Council of Europe.

-Five priority areas (or “themes”) of cooperation were identified with the European Union for the PGG.
-Under these five themes there are 15 sub-themes which lead to 50 country-specific and regional actions.
+Five priority areas (or “themes”) of cooperation were identified with the European Union for the PGG phase I. Under these five themes there were15 sub-themes which led to 50 country-specific and regional actions.

 Protection and promotion of human rights

 Promoting democratic governance

 This website has been produced using funds of a joint programme between the European Union and the Council of Europe.
 The views expressed herein can in no way be taken to reflect the official opinion of the European Union.